 Thadeu Brandão deserves a tip of the hat for making an iPhone 8 concept video that could pass for an Apple TV ad.
 In addition to the large screen with a home button moved underneath the display, Brandão's video also incorporates a Touch Bar-style interface into the iPhone, with displays on both sides of the device.

 What We Want

 The iPhone 7 is a fine device with important upgrades that help Apple keep pace with some of its competitors.
 However, Apple hasn't quite been able to break from the pack and overcome the challenges presented by Samsung and Google in their Galaxy and Pixel lines, respectively.
-That's why we would be disappointed if Apple merely trots out an iPhone 7s and 7s Plus in 2017; we hope the company is planning at least one model with some big changes, such as that rumored 5.8-inch iPhone with the upgraded OLED screen.
+That's why we would be disappointed if Apple merely trots out an iPhone 7s and 7s Plus in 2017; we hope the company is planning at least one model with some big changes, such as that rumored 5.8-inch iPhone (or the 5.1-inch model, if you prefer) with the upgraded OLED screen.

 We think an OLED screen is a must for at least iPhone model.
 It would be even better if Apple can bake Touch ID into the screen itself.
 The feature would effectively deliver a screen technology that can cover the iPhone's entire face and innovate how users interact with Touch ID.

 It'd also be nice if the next iPhone offered a brand-new design that doesn't look so similar to the iPhone 7 (and the iPhone 6 and the iPhone 6s), and comes with that oft-mentioned all-glass enclosure.
 Reducing the amount of bezel around the screen would be one way to deliver on that goal.
 And if Apple can deliver more improvements to its iPhone's camera — whether it's the multi-sensor camera described in recent patents awarded to Apple or some other innovation — no one will complain.